Vince-0/btcnman/README.md

   - Implemented automatic fallbacks to mock data when needed
   - Standardized API responses with consistent formats
   - Added robust caching mechanisms to improve performance
+  - Created centralized cache service with configurable expiration times
+  - Implemented cache-first approach with manual refresh capability
+  - Added timestamps to API responses to show when data was last updated

 ## Technology Stack